 Ayodhya hearing: My right to worship should not be curtailed says original petitioner

-New Delhi, Aug 22: The Supreme Court on Thursday commenced hearing in the Ram Janmabhoomi-Babri Masjid case for the 10th day, with counsel for one of the original litigants seeking enforcement of his rights to worship at the disputed site.
+New Delhi, Aug 22: The Supreme Court will continue hearing the Ayodhya case on Friday.

+On Thursday, counsel for the one of the original litigants sought enforcement of his rights to worship at the disputed site.

 Senior advocate Ranjit Kumar, appearing for Gopal Singh Visharad, one of the original litigants, commenced arguments before a five-Judge Constitution bench headed by Chief Justice Ranjan Gogoi, which was hearing the title dispute.